Best Workout Apps

 Final Verdict

-Treadmills vs exercise bikes both offer a great cardio workout that can improve your aerobic fitness level.
+Treadmills vs exercise bikes can both offer a great cardio workout that can improve your aerobic fitness level.
 Which one is better depends on what you are looking for out of your cardio machine.
 Treadmills will provide better potential for weight loss and caloric burn, and exercise bikes have a lower impact on the joints, will take up less space, and can be more affordable.
 Either way, you can’t go wrong as long as you are clear on your fitness goals and assess which will be the best option to help you reach those goals.

 Exercise Bike vs Treadmill FAQs